Martenfur/Nopipeline/README.md

 	}
 }
 ```
-NPL config is essentially JSON.
+NPL config is essentially a JSON.
 Config above has two file groups: `Textures`
-and `SpecifiFile`.
+and `SpecificFile`.
 Each file group describes one specific resource type.
-File groups can contain whole directories or specific files.
+File groups can contain whole directories or single files.

-Let's look at each parameter:
+Let's look at an each parameter:
-- `path` is a path to resource files relative to main Content folder.
-Here
+- `path` is a path to the resource files relative to the main Content folder.
-are some examples:
+Here are some examples:
 	- `Graphics/Textures/texture.png` will grab only `texture.png` file.
 	- `Graphics/Textures/*.png` will grab any `.png` file.
-	- `Graphics/Textures/*` will grab any file in `Textures` directory.
+	- `Graphics/Textures/*` will grab any file in the `Textures` directory.
 - `resursive` tells NoPipeline to include resource files from subdirectories.
 For example, if set to `True`, and the `path` is `Graphics/Textures/*.png`,
 files from `Graphics/Textures/Subdir/` will be grabbed as well.
 If set to